It is inflammation of the stomach or intestines (the gastrointestinal tract).

 - Adenovirus – This is another common cause of gastroenteritis in young children.
-It is the second most common cause of gastroenteritis in children under 2 years of age.
+It is the second most common cause of gastroenteritis in children under two years of age.
 It can infect at any time during a given year.

-Viruses cause disease by infecting or irritating the cells of the inner lining of the small intestine, causing fluids, salts and minerals to be expelled through the intestines in the form of diarrhea.
+Viruses cause disease by infecting or irritating the cells of the inner lining of the small intestine, causing fluids, salts, and minerals to be expelled through the intestines in the form of diarrhea.

 Food poisoning occurs when a person consumes food contaminated with bacteria that can cause gastroenteritis.